pranav-1711/Bombsquad-Bad-Apple/README.md

 import bs_bad_apple
 ```

-5) Use the following command in your console:
+5) Use the following command in your console: (There will be little freeze initially)

 ```
 bs_bad_apple.BadApple().play()